Hero Image

 3. Recommendations: Submit two recommendation forms completed by work supervisors or professors.

-4. Written statement: Submit a statement describing your purpose and goals for pursuing this degree.
+4. Written statement: Submit a description of your purpose and goals for pursuing this degree.

 6. Interview with faculty.